Top-up fees are a graduate tax that will introduce the marketplace into our universities

 "Sinn Fein are opposed to introduction of top-up fees.
 We believe that education is a basic right.
 Tuition fees should be abolished and the student loan should be replaced with a proper maintenance grant.

 "The British Labour government plans to introduce top-fees are yet another stealth tax.
-Sinn Féin believe that education should be paid for through a progressive general taxation system.
+Sinn Féin believes that education should be paid for through a progressive general taxation system.
+The so-called concessions offered by Tony Blair and his cronies do nothing to address the fundamental flaws in the policy.

 "The way that the British government have approached the problem of increasing resources for universities and increasing access is deeply flawed.
 It will lead to the introduction of the marketplace into our universities and a two-tier third level education system.
 It will also act as a further barrier to expanding access to universities particularly for students from disadvantaged backgrounds.